MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 	_IPython Notebook Main Page_

-> if you want to configurate your own password, you can use putty to that linux machine and do following task:
+> if you want to configure your own password, you can use PuTTY to that linux machine and do following task:
 > Execute the following command:

 > 	````Linux